Yairks/cmatrix-lockscreen/README.md

 TODO: INSERT GIF of program in action

 ### Installing
-To install the program, navigate to the cmatrix-lockscreen directory and run:
+To install the program, clone this repository (or just download the zip), navigate to the cmatrix-lockscreen directory and run:
 ```
 autoreconf -i
 ./configure